ronanchilvers/ronanchilvers.github.io/_posts/2016-11-29-trello-two-months-on.markdown

 description: Two months with Trello as my main workflow tool - here's the skinny
 date: 2016-11-29
 image: /assets/posts/how-i-use-trello/example-board-thumbnail.png
-tags: trello jira zapier ifttt
+tags: [trello, jira, zapier, ifttt]
 ---

 It's been a couple of months since I started [using Trello to manage my task list](/2016/how-i-use-trello.html) at work.
 Overall its been really successful.
 Its allowed me to keep track of what I'm doing much more effectively than I have before.
 I've tweaked things a bit and I thought it would be worth documenting what's changed.